 published on 11 December 2013

 Based on Wikipedia content that has been reviewed, edited, and republished.
-Original image by BPG.
-Uploaded by Cristian Violatti, published on 11 December 2013 under the following license: Creative Commons: Attribution-NonCommercial-ShareAlike.
-This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.
+Original image by Thelmadatter.
+Uploaded by Mark Cartwright, published on 11 December 2013 under the following license: Creative Commons: Attribution-ShareAlike.
+This license lets others remix, tweak, and build upon your work even for commercial reasons, as long as they credit you and license their new creations under the identical terms.